freenandes/topo-da-mente/content/music/windy_and_carl.md

 https://www.discogs.com/master/9747-Windy-Carl-Antarctica-The-Bliss-Out-Vol-2

 I like this one a lot.
-It's more repetitive and minimal but has a lot of heart and swinging subtleties that soothes the mind.
-It's less psychedelic and more introspective, in my view.
+It’s more repetitive and minimal but has a lot of heart and swinging subtleties that soothes the mind.
+It’s less psychedelic and more introspective, in my view.

 ###### LP cover